yireo/Yireo_Webp2/README.md

 # Magento 2 module for WebP
 This module adds WebP support to Magento 2.
 Currently, it ships with the following features:

+- Browser-support for WebP is detected in various ways: A simple check for Chrome, an ACCEPT header sent by the browser and a JavaScript check generating a `webp` cookie for all browsers that remain.
 - When `<img>` tags are found on the page, the corresponding JPG or PNG is converted into WebP and a corresponding `<picture` tag is used to replace the original `<img>` tag.
+- For the default Magento 2 product gallery (Fotorama), the WebP images are replaced.
+Please note that this is NOT compatible with the Full Page Cache!

 ### System requirements
 Make sure your PHP environment supports WebP: This means that the function `imagewebp` should exist in PHP.
 We hope to add more checks for this in the extension itself soon.
 For now, just open up a PHP `phpinfo()` page and check for WebP support.